icebreaker/doxter/README.md

 Please refer to the `Plugins` section for more information and usage patterns concering plugins.

+If you want to an see "example" in action, feel free to check out my [blog](https://github.com/icebreaker/icebreaker.github.com).

 Doxterfile
 ----------
 The `Doxterfile` is a YAML file and contains the various configuration